-Please help National Children’s Museum support children who are at risk for severe learning loss during the COVID crisis through Wonderkits.
+This fall, with the help of our community, National Children’s Museum is supporting children who are at risk for severe learning loss during the COVID crisis through Wonderkits.
 Filled with supplies for hands-on projects, Wonderkits invite children to explore science, technology, engineering, arts, and math at home.
-Read more below!
+Read more below

-Wonderkits donated to children across the region to date thanks to your generous gifts!
+Wonderkits donated to children across the region thanks to your generous gifts!

 hip, hip, hooray!